security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-After Staff Researchers have entered the minimum metadata for a location, we use a script to obtain further information about that object from Open Street Map's Overpass API.
-Overpass gives us the full set of metadata tags for the location (such as its name in local languages, its last date of update and so on) as well as the geometry that we use to plot the location on a map.
-As location objects can change over time, we keep a record of the date and time at which we first obtained the extended metadata from OSM, as well as the most recent.
+After Staff Researchers have entered the minimum metadata for a Location, we use a script to obtain further information about that object from OpenStreetMap's Overpass API.
+Overpass gives us the full set of metadata tags for the Location (such as its name in local languages, its last date of update and so on) as well as the geometry that we use to plot the Location on a map.
+As Location objects can change over time, we keep a record of the date and time at which we first obtained the extended metadata from OSM, as well as the most recent.

 This is a programmatically generated field; the Staff Researcher should not enter this directly.